-This leek and courgette quiche came about when I was visiting a friend recently.
+This leek and courgette quiche came about when I was visiting a friend.
 She asked me if I could make something from the vegetables she had at home.

 I like being asked to create a dish from whatever is at hand.
-This time I found a lot of green vegetables that I felt would go well together, so set about creating the following quiche.
+This time I found a lot of green vegetables (including thyme and rosemary growing in her garden) that I felt would go well together, so set about creating the following quiche.

-For the pastry, click on: Pastry For Quiche.
-(I used cottage cheese in the pastry.)
+For the pastry recipe, click on: Pastry For Quiche.
+(I used 1/3 white spelt flour and 2/3 wholegrain in the pastry.)

 1 medium sized leek, properly rinsed, halved and sliced